-Marian Anderson shone not only as a wonderful singer but also as a model for the changing face of America.
+Marian Anderson shone, not only as a wonderful singer but also as a model for the changing face of America.
 Although she was often denied basic courtesies during her early years, she was inundated with awards and recognition in her later years.
-After being awarded the NAACP Spingarn Medal in 1939, she given the United Nations Peace Prize in and the Congressional Gold Medal in 1977, the Kennedy Center Honors in 1978, the George Peabody Medal in 1984, the National Medal of Arts in 1986 and in 1991 and a Grammy Award for Lifetime Achievement.
+After being awarded the NAACP Spingarn Medal in 1939, she was presented with the United Nations Peace Prize and the Congressional Gold Medal in 1977, the Kennedy Center Honors in 1978, the George Peabody Medal in 1984, the National Medal of Arts in 1986 and in 1991 and a Grammy Award for Lifetime Achievement.
 In 1980, the United States Treasury Department coined a half-ounce gold commemorative medal with her likeness, and she was the first recipient of the Eleanor Roosevelt Human Rights Award in 1984.
 In addition, she was awarded honorary doctoral degrees from Howard University, Temple University and Smith College.
-This adulation demonstrated the the world has finally recognized that she was a Great Black Heroine.
+This adulation demonstrated that the world had finally recognized that she was a Great Black Heroine.

 - Marian Anderson – Wikipedia – http://en.wikipedia.org/wiki/Marian_Anderson

 - biography.com – Marian Anderson – http://www.biography.com/people/marian-anderson-9184422